LifeOfPunk/my_competencies/README.md

 My inspiration is an idea of the new Internet.
 I’m absolutely excited about the potential of the XXI century and how our impact can grow humanity civilization in the nearest future.

 Theoretically become a planet race humanity will need to structurate huge TB of data which will need to be obviously reliable.
 In another way we may collide with a lot of mistakes and misunderstandings.
-It’s absolutely crucial to obtain data own, maintain and service it.
+It’s absolutely crucial to obtain data, own, maintain and service it.
 No matter monetary transactions or pictures of bugs.

 Of course it's a big responsibility for future generation and our task don't disappoint them.